 Do you know where your credit score stands?
-Is it good, bad, or excellent?
+Is it a good credit score, bad, or excellent?
 Or, perhaps you’ve achieved the mythical perfect rating of 850?
 Your credit score wields a certain power, and the bracket in which it falls may determine your loan eligibility and interest rates.

 Your score can also affect whether you can rent a car, if you need to put a down payment to turn your utilities on, and even if you get hired for a job.